 It is underdiagnosed because many patients do not report their symptoms.

 They feel embarrassed and do not talk to their doctor about it.
 Still, this problem affects up to 84% of patients in long-term healthcare facilities.

-What causes a weakened bladder in men?
+What causes weakened bladder muscles in men?

-- Stress incontinence: This type of incontinence is triggered by abdominal pressure.
+This type of incontinence is triggered by abdominal pressure.
 For example, when the patient is coughing, laughing, or climbing stairs.
 The abdominal muscles press against the weakened bladder resulting in bladder leakage.

-- Urge incontinence: It is a type of urinary incontinence preceded by sudden urgency.
+It is a type of urinary incontinence preceded by sudden urgency.
 Out of nothing, the patient feels an urgent impulse to urinate.
 It is usually due to pressure problems or irritation problems in the bladder.

-- Functional incontinence: When none of the above is the trigger of incontinence, it is usually functional incontinence.
+When none of the above is the trigger of incontinence, it is usually functional incontinence.
 There is no urinary tract dysfunction or neurologic-urologic problem.
 Instead, the patient has psychiatric issues, mobility issues, or any other cause.

-- Mixed incontinence: It is a combination of urge incontinence and stress incontinence.
+It is a combination of urge incontinence and stress incontinence.
 The patient feels urgency and has urinary leakages with exertion.

 In most cases, patients do not have only one but multiple causes at the same time.
 Most of them are either functional or structural problems in the bladder, ureters, or urethra.
 The problem is sometimes in the surrounding connective tissue, the spinal cord, or another structure.
 That’s why it is essential to recollect medical issues that may cause or aggravate this condition.